Reporting systems for associations and associations: Working together for more patient safety

 Our suitable reporting systems

-For professional associations, we offer our H-CIRS Ambulatory in collaboration with the Swiss Patient Safety Foundation – an innovative solution specifically tailored to the requirements of outpatient service providers.
-With H-CIRS Community, we provide an appropriate, continuously evolving platform as a network solution to promote collaboration and knowledge transfer and enhance patient safety.
+With H-CIRS Community, we offer a suitable, continuously evolving platform as a collaborative solution to promote collaboration and knowledge transfer and increase patient safety.
 Both solutions offer a variety of features, such as:

 • Intuitive user interface: Easy to use for all users